Anders Egholm

-Anders Høyen Egholm (born May 15, 1983) is a Danish professional football defender, who plays for Varde IF as a player-assistant coach.
+Anders Høyen Egholm (born 15 May 1983) is a Danish retired professional football defender.

 Career

 On 6 November 2009, the central defender, with a contract expiring within the end of November 2009 with Danish side of SønderjyskE, signed an agreement with Randers FC, starting from January 2010.

 Egholm announced on 25 November 2018, that he would retire at the end of 2018, and would be leaving SønderjyskE.
 But Egholm was not done playing.
 He signed with lower Danish Series club Varde IF as a playing assistant coach.

+On April 15, 2021, Egholm was presented as the new assistant coach at Hobro IK under manager Michael Kryger.